noeddl/prompter/README.md

 ## Algorithm

 `prompter`'s algorithm follows the simple intuition that a "good" word (or a good sequence of words) should eliminate as many candidates as possible.
 The idea is to find words that can "split" the wordlist in as many different ways as possible.
-For each word `w1` in the wordlist, `prompter` computes the color codes that Wordle would assign to each other word `w2` in the wordlist if the user playing the game wrote `w1` while `w2` is the mystery word to be found:
+For each word `w1` in the wordlist, `prompter` computes the color codes that Wordle would assign to each other word `w2` in the wordlist if the player guessed `w1` while `w2` is the mystery word to be found.

 |  w1   |  w2   | Code  |
 |-------|-------|-------|